 Before you jump into any soundproofing project, take the time to think about the noise that’s bothering you in the first place.

 To determine the type of sound traveling through the walls, place your hand on the exact spot where you hear the noise.
-If you feel vibration, the noise is impact based.
-If there is no vibration but you still hear the noise, it is airborne based.
+If you feel a vibration, the noise is impact based.
+If there is no vibration, but you still hear the noise, it is airborne based.

 The truth is, soundproofing isn’t as simple as some people may think.
-But by following a few key principles based on the physics of sound transmission, along with the right materials and techniques, it is possible to accomplish this task.
+But by using the right materials and techniques, it’s possible to accomplish this task.
+It’s worth understanding a few key principles based on the physics of sound transmission, too.

 The first principle in reducing unwanted noise is decoupling.
 Sound is a vibration that travels, especially if it has a direct pathway, like a string between two metal cans.
 If you cut the string, you’ve decoupled the pathway, thus stopping the sound propagation.